Cisco Optical Site Manager Installation

 What to do next

-Cisco Optical Site Manager is an optional component available for installation.
+Cisco Optical Site Manager is an optional software component that can be installed on NCS 1010 or NCS 1014 platforms.
 If Cisco IOS XR is already installed, you can install Cisco Optical Site Manager manually using the provided .rpm files.
 You can download the Cisco Optical Site Manager software image from the Software Download page.

 Before you begin